HarishaPrakash/Devops_MS_Thesis/README.md

 4. Open file **get_metrics.py** :\
 `sudo nano get_metrics`

+**Note: If file is not visible at this location.
+Then you have to reload the integration-server VM**

 5. Edit the below lines in the file with sonarqube token, gitlab token and gitlab project id respectively
 ```
 sonarqube_token = 'paste the sonarqube token here'
 gitlab_token = 'paste the gitlab token here'
 gitlab_project_id = 'paste the Project ID here'
 ```
+6. Exit using command `exit`

 ## Configure Docker in Integration server

 1. Get to `cd <root_folder>/devops/pipeline/integration-server`